Variable-Length Feedback Codes over Known and Unknown Channels with Non-vanishing Error Probabilities: Main Result

-This implies that the expected stopping time associated with the empirical mutual information admits the same asymptotic bound associated with the information density \eqref{eq:lordenused} up to an $O(1)$ gap.
-The analysis in \cite{tchamkerten2006variable} yields the bound $\E{\tau^{(i)}} \leq \frac{\gamma_i}{C} (1 + o(1))$ as $\gamma_i \to \infty$, which is not sharp enough to prove the $\log N$ scaling of the second-order term in \eqref{eq:UVLF}.
-To prove \eqref{eq:improvementBSC}, we replace the decoding metric by $n(\log 2 - H(\hat{P}_{Z^n(m)}))$, where $Z_i(m) = |Y_i - \mb{c}_i(m)|$, i.e., the Hamming distance between $Y_i$ and $\mb{c}_i(m)$, for $i \in [n]$.
-The proof of \thmref{thm:UVLF} is given in \secref{sec:proofUVLF}.
+This implies that the expected stopping time associated with the empirical mutual information admits the same asymptotic bound associated with the information density up to an $O(1)$ gap (see \lemref{lem:tau}, below).
+The analysis in \cite{tchamkerten2006variable} yields the bound $\E{\tau} \leq \frac{\gamma}{C} (1 + o(1))$ as $\gamma \to \infty$, which is not sharp enough to prove the $\log N$ scaling of the second-order term in \eqref{eq:UVLF}.
+To prove \eqref{eq:BSCUVLF}, we replace the decoding metric by $n(\log 2 - H(\hat{P}_{Z^n(m)}))$, where $Z_i(m) = 1\{Y_i \neq \mb{c}_i(m)\}$ is the Hamming distance between $Y_i$ and $\mb{c}_i(m)$, for $i \in [n]$.
+The proof of \thmref{thm:UVLF} is given in \secref{sec:proofUVLF}. \end{IEEEproof}

-For an arbitrary DMC $P_{Y|X}$ and arbitrary random coding input distribution $P_X$, our universal code achieves the right-hand side of \eqref{eq:UVLF} with the capacity $C$ replaced by the mutual information $I(P_X, P_{Y|X})$.
+In \figref{fig:Th23}, achievable rates in \thmref{thm:VLF} for VLF codes and in \thmref{thm:UVLF} for UVLF codes are presented over (a) the cascade of BSC(0.11) and BEC(0.2) and (b) over BSC(0.2).
+For \thmref{thm:VLF}, the $O(1)$ term in \eqref{eq:VLFeq} is ignored, and for \thmref{thm:UVLF}, the $o(\log \log N)$ term in \eqref{eq:UVLF} is ignored.
+For VLF codes, as we expect, the gap between the curves associated with the non-asymptotic bound (\thmref{thm:nonasymp}) and the asymptotic bound (\thmref{thm:VLF}) diminishes.
+We lack a non-asymptotic counterpart of \thmref{thm:UVLF} for UVLF codes because a non-asymptotic version of \lemref{lem:nonlinear}, which we use to bound the expected stopping time for UVLF codes, is not available in the literature, and appears challenging to derive.